orenr2301/devone/README.md

  - Understanding of container tech and bit Experience of how to build "Docker Images"
  - Basic or prior Terraform Experience/knowledge
  - Good AWS architecture Understanding
- - A bit of coding/scripting knowledge/experience
+ - A bit of coding/scripting knowledge/experience better have prior knowledge of the following languages, I'm not teaching here how to code from scratch
+-[x] Python
+-[x] NodeJS
+-[x] Bash
+-[x] HTML

 # Content